DmitryBondarenko1/solid-spoon/Console.md

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/ConsoleColor2.jpg)

 Note that along with Console, you can set your own colors and fonts for the Debugger and other IntelliJ IDEA components.
-Refer to a separate article for more information of this function.
+Refer to a separate article for more information about this function.

 **To re-assign ANSI colors**